beef-e/peerJSChat/README.md

 ### Frontend

 - [Svelte](https://github.com/sveltejs/svelte), to create and manage the UI
-- Scss, to easily create good-looking CSS
+- Scss, to easily create hand-made and good-looking CSS

 ### Backend, tools, libraries